Only 4 ingredients and 4 minutes to make this wonderful peanut butter fudge. Doesn't get better than that!

 - 1 teaspoon pure vanilla extract

 - Combine the 1 cup butter and peanut butter in a large microwave safe bowl, cover with plastic wrap and microwave on full power for 2 minutes.
-Carefully remove from the microwave, stir, then microwave on full power for an additional 2 minutes.
+Carefully remove the bowl from the microwave, uncover and stir with a rubber spatula or wooden spoon.
+Recover and microwave on full power for an additional 2 minutes.

-Pour the mixture into the prepared pan and spread into an even layer, pushing to fill the corners.
-Place an additional square piece of parchment paper directly on the surface of the fudge.
-Refrigerate at least 2 hours.
-Use a large knife to cut into 1-inch cubes.
-Store in an airtight container at room temperature for up to 1 week.
+- Pour the mixture into the prepared pan and spread into an even layer, pushing to fill the corners.
+Place an additional square piece of parchment paper directly on the surface of the fudge and use your hands to smooth the top.